Toddlers are mesmerizing and entranced by sounds of a pounding

 alternatives include the provision of large inexpensive pads of paper

 and crayons or markers.
-Another approach it to install
+Another approach is to install

-the child remembers to draw at the designated places may still have
+the child remembers to draw at the designated places will experience fewer disappointments.

 It